FreemanMakesGames/DirectorySizeMonitor/README.md

 2. Click "Save Result", which will prompt you to save into a JSON file.
 3. After a period of time, scan the same target directory again, with the same depth.
 4. Click "Load and Compare", and load the file you saved last time.
-The tool will then show you the changes in size of files and directories since last time, as well as new and deleted entries.
+The tool will then show you the size changes of files and directories since last time, as well as new and deleted entries.

+# Notes
+1. It can take some time to scan a large directory.
+The program may appear to have frozen.
+Simply wait until it's finished.
+2. The program hasn't been benchmarked.
+Just for reference, it took 6 minutes for my gaming laptop from 2015 to scan its 128GB C drive.

 # Errors
 Errors will be reported in the view at the bottom.
-Currently on Windows, there are 2 known errors.
-1. `WinError 5` This can be solved if you run the program as administrator.
-2. `WinError 1920` Some of these may be solved by running the program as administrator.
-But a lot cannot.
+Currently on Windows, there are 2 known errors: `WinError 5` and `WinError 1920`.
+Both are related to permission.
+Some of them can be solved by running the program as administartor.
+But lots of them cannot.
 These are probably files or directories that can be accessed only by the "system".

+# Current Limitations
+1. Due to Python's GIL, performance can't be improved with multithreading.
+Scanning a large directory can take some minutes.
+2. Only a depth of 1 to 5 is supported.
+3. Re-displaying the results will always re-insert all entries into the views.
+This can be slow for scan results of large directories.
+4. Scanning the recycle bin on Windows isn't supported.